kofinova/QuizService/readme.md

 stats_users - gets updated every time a user registers or verifies their account

 Statistics about currently active users, number of played questions, correct/incorrect answers can be obtained from the main tables.
+<br/><br/><br/>
+**Functionality should be upgraded with validation of input data.*